 Do not simply look among the answer choices for two words that mean the same thing.
 This can be misleading for two reasons.
 First, the choices may contain pairs of words that mean the same thing but do not fit coherently into the sentence.
-Second, the pair of words that do constitute the correct answer may not mean exactly the same thing, since all that matters is that the resultant sentences mean the same thing that the resultant sentences mean the same thing.
+Second, the pair of words that do constitute the correct answer may not mean exactly the same thing, since all that matters is that the resultant sentences mean the same thing.